Sort Your Gmail Inbox To Find Unread Emails

 - If you have more than one email address set up in Clean Email, choose your Gmail address by selecting the drop-down menu next to your profile image at the top of the left pane.

-- Choose the Unread Emails group in the left pane.
+- Choose the Unread Mail folder in the left pane.

 Now that all your unread Gmail messages are in one place, you may find it challenging to browse through the list.
 When you want to organize the emails you haven’t read, Clean Email provides convenient sorting options, which you’ll find above the list of unread emails.

-- When you select the Group drop-down menu, you can organize your emails into groups based on parameters such as sender, recipients, size, time, subject, and label.
+- When you select the Group By... drop-down menu, you can organize your emails into groups based on parameters such as sender, recipients, date, subject, labels, and more.

-- When you select the Sort drop-down menu, you can sort in several ways and in ascending or descending order.
-Choose to sort by time, size, date, and number of emails.
+- When you select the Newest on Top drop-down menu, you can sort in several ways and in ascending or descending order.
+Choose to sort by size, date, and number of emails.

 Clean Email offers other tools to help you perfectly organize your mailbox.
-One of these tools is Smart Views.
-Smart Views organizes your mail into categories such as Top senders, Online shopping emails, Social notifications, old messages, and more.
+One of these tools is Smart Folders.
+Smart Folders organize your mail into categories such as Top senders, Online shopping emails, Social notifications, and more.

 Do you receive too many newsletters or belong to too many mailing lists?
-Unsubscriber will keep those emails out of your inbox by moving them to the trash.
+Unsubscriber will keep those emails out of your inbox by sending unsubscribe requests and completing unsubscribe forms for you.

-Do you have certain messages that you’d like to mark as read or send to the archive automatically?
-Use Auto Clean to create a filter when you apply an action to a single email.
+Do you have certain messages that you’d like to mark as read in Gmail or send to the archive automatically?
+Use Auto Clean to create automated rules that will be applied to certain incoming emails automatically.